‘Teen Mom 2’: Javi Marroquin’s Ex Madison Walls Slams Him Online After Split

 A post shared by Javi Marroquin (@javim9) on

 As previously reported by the Inquisitr, Kailyn announced during a recently aired Teen Mom 2 special that she was dating a “super hot” guy.
 Fans immediately believed that Kail was talking about her current baby daddy since it was revealed that she was newly pregnant at the time the special was filmed.
 However, Lowry and the father of her unborn child are no longer together.
-Kail’s publicist recently confirmed that the father of the baby is one of Lowry’s friend, and that it’s unclear how much of the role he will have in raising the baby.
+Kail’s publicist recently confirmed that the father of the baby is one of Lowry’s friends and that it’s unclear how much of a role he will have in raising the baby.

 “The father is a friend [Kailyn Lowry] was briefly dating.
 We don’t know how involved the father will be.
 [She] will release that information when she’s ready.”

 As for Javi Marroquin’s love life, the Teen Mom 2 daddy may be trying his hand at reality TV dating.
-Before hooking up with Madison Walls, Javi revealed that he wanted to be included in the next season of MTV’s reality dating series Are You The One, and hoped to find his perfect match on the show.
+Before hooking up with Madison Walls, Javi revealed that he wanted to be included in the next season of MTV’s reality dating series Are You The One and hopes to find his perfect match on the show.

 What are your thoughts on Teen Mom 2 star Javi Marroquin’s ex slamming him online?